 The Z150 Photobioreactor is used for precise phototrophic cultivation of algae and cyanobacteria.
 It features a unique combination of the cultivator and monitoring device.
-Light intensity and timing, spectral composition, temperature can be set with high accuracy.
+Light intensity and timing, spectral composition, and temperature can be set with high accuracy.

 For cultivation of up to 8 different algal cultures please see the Z160 Multicultivator